This webpage gives you an overview of frequently asked questions about the admission requirements and the application process.

 - The certified photocopy must have readable text, visible images, and the full size of the paper.

 - Contain all pages, front and back of each page in the correct order of the primary document;

 - Each page needs an official original stamp and an official original signature from the endorsing authority.
 The official original stamp and official original signature can be from a notary or educational institute.

 There are three options to get your photocopies certified:

 - Your previous educational institution.
 Normally you can request a certified photocopy from the authority who provided you with the original document.

-- The Student Service Desk from the University of Twente can provide certification as service for you.
-You will be asked to provide your original documents (diploma and transcript of records), regular photocopies of the documents and your ID-card/passport, after which certified copies will be made free of charge.
+- The Student Service Desk from the University of Twente can provide certification as a service for you.
+You will be asked to provide your original documents (diploma and transcript of records), regular photocopies of the documents and your ID card/passport, after which certified copies will be made free of charge.
 Be aware Student Services will not make any regular photocopies.
-You can have regular photocopies made at the Union Shop (Bastille building) or at the Xerox Service Point (Carré building).
+Regular photocopies can be made at the Union Shop (Bastille building) or at the Xerox Service Point (Carré building).

 In case the diploma and transcript of records are written in a language other than English or Dutch, we also need a certified translation of both documents in English or Dutch (other languages are not accepted).
 The translation must be done by an official translator or your educational institution.
 These documents should contain an official original stamp, official original signature, and date (on all pages) set by the translator.This answers my question.Thank you for your feedback

 University of Twente